pilinsin/easy-voting/README.md

 (User)
 Input the vCfgCid and transition to the voting page.
-Input some informations for voting include the userInfo.
+Input some informations for voting include the userIdentity.
 After the voting time finished, verify and count from the resultMap.

 # Voting Type